Stannard Rock Light: Double mission and current status

-The Stannard Rock Light remains the property of the Coast Guard as an active aid to navigation.
+The Stannard Rock Light continues to be operated and maintained by the Coast Guard as an active aid to navigation.
 The lighthouse can only be viewed by airplane or boat and it is closed to the public.
-After more than a century of warning mariners away from the treacherous reef, the lighthouse was given a new mission in 2008 when scientists placed equipment atop the tower to measure whether increased evaporation was the cause of receding Great Lakes water levels.
+In 2008, after more than a century of warning mariners away from the treacherous reef, the lighthouse was given a second mission, when scientists placed equipment atop the tower to measure increased evaporation as a possible cause of receding water levels in the Great Lakes.

 Boat trips out to the lighthouse are available, although visitors are not allowed to enter it.

 A team of amateur radio (ham) operators “activated” Stannard Rock Lighthouse as “W8L” during the U.S. National Lighthouse-Lightship Weekend, August 7–8, 2021.